A French clafoutis tart brings childhood memories of summer bakes with all kinds of fresh fruit, but the real classic is with cherries.

-The recipe is accurate and I’d reckon that by using a 9″/22cm baking pan it serves 8 to 10 as a dessert rather than the indicated 6.
+The recipe is accurate, and I’d reckon that by using a 22cm/9″ baking pan it serves 8 to 10 as a dessert rather than the indicated 6.

 You can also use pitted cherries from a jar, but do make sure to drain them in order not to disturb the ratio of fluids.
-I didn’t have any kirsch at home (it was optional), but I reckon that it will boost the flavour especially when using pitted cherries from a jar.
-I did compensate by serving the clafoutis with generous scoop of maraschino cherry ice cream…
+I didn’t have any kirsch at home (it was optional), but it will surely boost the flavors, especially when using pitted cherries from a jar.
+I did compensate by serving the clafoutis with a generous scoop of maraschino cherry ice cream…

 Verdict: 9/10; Will definitely be made again